lc2a/briefcam_MEC_POC/README.md

 TIER 2:

-The traffic camera information is passed on to the RTSP (Real Time Streaming Protocol) service infrastructure which connects to the RTSP server hosted on the Traffic camera via the provided credentials (username, password, IP address,...) and start capturing the video feed.
+The traffic camera information is passed on to the RTSP (Real Time Streaming Protocol) service infrastructure which connects to the RTSP server hosted on the Traffic camera via the provided credentials (username, password, IP address,...).
+This service start capturing the video feed from the specified traffic camera.
-This video feed is split into 30 second video clips and passed down to the Machine learning algorithms that identifies objects in the video feeds.
+The video feed is split into 10-30 second video clips (configurable) and passed down to the TIER 3 Machine learning algorithms that identifies objects in the video feeds.

 Note: Dockers (ssriram1978/rtsp_recorder:latest, wurstmeister/kafka:latest, couchdb, wurstmeister/zookeeper) are used in this TIER 2.